ericschlough/Mindex_Challenge/README.md

 accessed and mutated in the database without impacting the snapshot.

 ### How to Run
-The application may be executed by running ` `.
+The application may be executed by running ` ./gradlew bootRun `.

 ### How to Use
 The following endpoints are available to use: